1937 Duquesne Dukes football team

-The 1937 Duquesne Dukes football team was an American football team that represented Duquesne University as an independent during the 1937 college football season.
-In its second season under head coach John "Clipper" Smith, Duquesne compiled a 6–4 record and outscored opponents by a total of 151 to 52.
-The team played its home games at Forbes Field in Pittsburgh.
+The 1937 Duquesne Dukes football team, sometimes known as the Bluffites, was an American football team that represented Duquesne University as an independent during the 1937 college football season.
+In its second season under head coach Clipper Smith, Duquesne compiled a 6–4 record and outscored opponents by a total of 151 to 52.
+They were ranked No. 17 in the AP poll after winning the first two games, but dropped out of the poll after losing to cross-town rival Pittsburgh in the third game.
+In intersectional games, they lost to Texas Tech and Marquette and closed the season with victories over Detroit and Mississippi State.